phaserjs/phaser/v3/dev-guide/README.md

 ### Creating a New Example

 All the Phaser 3 examples can be found in the `phaser3-examples/public/src` folder.
-You'll see what we've numbered them.
+You'll see that we've numbered them.
 This is just during development.
 Over time we'll create sub-folders and examples within those, but for dev we're using numbers so we can all talk about 'Example 44' and know exactly which one we're referring to.

 1. To create a new example just save it into the `src` folder, giving it a non-conflicting version number and file name.